dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-kems.md

 # Security Considerations

+**Fixed lengths** For each `NameGroup`, the lengths are fixed (that is, constant) for encapsulation keys, the ciphertexts, and the shared secrets.

+Variable-length secrets are, generally speaking, dangerous.
+In particular, when using key material of variable length and processing it using hash functions, a timing side channel may arise.
+In broad terms, when the secret is longer, the hash function may need to process more blocks internally.
+In some unfortunate circumstances, this has led to timing attacks, e.g. the Lucky Thirteen {{LUCKY13}} and Raccoon
+{{RACCOON}} attacks.

+{{AVIRAM}} identified a risk of using variable-length secrets when the hash function used in the key derivation function is no longer collision-resistant.

 **IND-CCA** The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have other arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
 A common design pattern for obtaining security under key reuse is to apply the Fujisaki-Okamoto (FO) transform {{FO}} or a variant thereof {{HHK}}.

 Key exchange in TLS 1.3 is phrased in terms of Diffie-Hellman key exchange in a group.
 DH key exchange can be modeled as a KEM, with